Felicity Palmateer: Sponsors

 Palmateer's sponsors have included Billabong, Channel Islands Surfboards, Future Fins, The Surfboard Room.

 Television appearances

 In 2021, Palmateer competed on Australian Survivor: Brains V Brawn.
 In 2023, she appeared on Australian Survivor: Heroes V Villains as a member of the Heroes tribe.
+Palmateer would be eliminated on Day 31, finishing in 11th place and becoming the first member of the jury.

 Personal life

 Palmateer came out as bisexual on Instagram and has identified as such since 2010.

-During filming of Australian Survivor: Brains V Brawn, Palmateer's mother passed away from younger onset frontotemporal dementia.
+During filming of Australian Survivor: Brains V Brawn, Palmateer's mother died from younger onset frontotemporal dementia.
 In March 2023, Palmateer was chosen to be an ambassador for non-profit organisation Dementia Australia.